refinedev/refine/documentation/docs/api-references/hooks/data/useOne.md

 `useOne` can also accept all `useQuery` options.
 [Refer to react-query docs for further information. &#8594](https://react-query.tanstack.com/reference/useQuery)

-- For example, to disable query from running automatically you can set `enabled` to `false`
+- For example, to disable the query from running automatically you can set `enabled` to `false`

 ```tsx
 const categoryQueryResult = useOne<ICategory>("categories", "1", { enabled: false });